HarshChaudhary1312/POWER_BI-Call_Center_Dashboard/README.md

 # Call Center Dashboard

 ## Overview
 Power BI is a powerful business analytics tool developed by Microsoft.
 It's designed to provide interactive visualizations and business intelligence capabilities with an intuitive user interface.
+I have used to develop an intriguing dashboard for the call center dataset in order gain insights in Call center metric's.

 ## Dashboard Visualizations
 1. **Answered Calls by Agent**: Visual representation of the number of calls answered by each agent.